 I think the idea for being able to divert system calls to simulate one POSIX system on top of another was natural after reading the book.
 What remained was for me a technical challenge at the time, as my work was more concerned with bug fixing (relatively small, self contained pieces).
 I was looking for something of another nature for my evenings/weekends project.

 The resulting software works pretty much as I envisaged.
 However, getting features such as networking to work proved to be an excessive challenge, at least within the (time) scope of this exercise.
 If I recall correctly, it is because the networking APIs in Minix and Linux are just too different, and these syscall won’t translate easily at all.

-I subsequently discovered that similar ideas had been implemented in the commercial world ; a similar Solaris/Linux bridge exists, lxrun.
+Similar ideas have been implemented in the commercial world ; a similar Solaris/Linux bridge exists, lxrun.

-And, a few years later, came a huge wave of hype around the idea of virtualization, with the arrival of Docker.
+And, a few years after Simix, came a huge wave of hype around the idea of virtualization, with the arrival of Docker.